 And then all I heard was laughter.
-It was the sweetest sound I had every heard, and I can still hear it now as I think about it.
+It was the sweetest sound to my ears.
 Mom just laughed and laughed.
 She laughed for a minute straight until finally, I could hear my dad and sister in the background asking what happened.
-Mom told them about the baby, and they laughed too.
+Mom told them, and they laughed too.
 They were all very happy because I had said for years that I would never have any children.
 I guess I was wrong.